Do you want to disable Gravatars in WordPress?

 The plugin will now block any requests to Gravatar.com while allowing you to keep avatar functionality.

-To upload profile photos, users will need to upload their own images under their profiles.
+To upload profile photos, your users will need to add their own images on their user profiles.

-For all registered users, it will use the custom avatar image that they uploaded.
+For all registered users, WordPress will use the custom avatar image that the user uploaded.
 If a user hasn’t uploaded their custom avatar image, then the plugin will use the default avatar image.

 We hope this article helped you learn how to disable Gravatars in WordPress.
-You may also want to see our guide on how to make a membership website in WordPress, and our comparison of the best WordPress page builder plugins.
+You may also want to see some other tutorials on using Gravatars and avatars in WordPress:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.